 If you want to rent a car you may get a good deal if you rent one at the airport, or you can reserve online before you arrive.
 Please check the reviews of the rental company before you book.
-You can rent an economical car for less than $25 USD per day, but at the airport they may force you to pay an extra few hundred dollars for insurance.
-We are not affiliated to them in any way, but we would highly recommend Gecko Car Rentals in Bucerias, see http://www.geckorentcar.com/.
+You can rent an economy car for less than $25 USD per day, but at the airport, they may force you to pay an extra few hundred dollars for insurance.
+We are not affiliated with them in any way, but we would highly recommend Gecko Car Rentals in Bucerias, see http://www.geckorentcar.com/.

 Will I have cell phone and internet connection?

 See below under ‘General info about Punta el Custodio’.